0xC4aE1e5/emerald/Docs.md

 They can also be Ruby extensions, which in-turn can be used to create C extensions.
 Ruby extensions are used like this:

 ```
-rubyext: some_extension.rb a_function arg1 arg2 arg3
+rubyext: some_extension.rb a_function: arg1 arg2 arg3
 ```

 Ruby extensions also use `args`.
 So, `args[0]` would be `a_function`.
 Built-in functions use `tok`.